chance-stribling/vrGame/README.md

 # vrGame

+The graphic looks right in a text editor.
+I worked so hard on it XD

 I'm just learning the basics of Unity right now.
 So far I have a very crude bowling game.
 I am too poor for a headset is it the code is currently waiting to be beta tested.
 The final product is supposed to be a music library where you actually pull music from shelves.